Lake Havasu City, Arizona: Education

 Lake Havasu City is served by the Lake Havasu Unified School District.
 There are currently six elementary schools: Jamaica Elementary, Oro Grande Classical Academy, Starline Elementary, Smoketree Elementary, Nautilus Elementary, and Havasupai Elementary), one middle school (Thunderbolt Middle School), one high school (Lake Havasu High School), and several alternative schools in the city including Telesis Preparatory Academy and Havasu Preparatory Academy.
 Lake Havasu Unified went through some strict budget cuts, closing one of its two middle schools (Daytona Middle School), and distributing 6th graders throughout the elementaries and 7th and 8th grades to Thunderbolt Middle School.
 Local voters passed a bond and a budget override for the district in 2016, helping to alleviate some school district budget problems.

 A campus of Mohave Community College is located in Lake Havasu City.
-MCC also is home of one of the Northern Arizona University extended campuses.
+MCC is also home to one of the Northern Arizona University extended campuses.
 Arizona State University opened a new lower-tuition 4-year college campus, the ASU Colleges at Lake Havasu City, in August 2012.
 In September 2024, ASU announced that the campus would close in June 2025 in response to state budget cuts.

 Government

 The city operates under a council-manager form of government.
 The mayor and six councilmembers are elected to staggered four-year terms.
-The City Council sets the city's policy and direction, and appoints the City Manager who is tasked with the responsibility for carrying out council policies and administering the day-to-day operations.
+The City Council sets the city's policy and direction, and appoints the City Manager, who is tasked with the responsibility for carrying out council policies and administering the day-to-day operations.
 Per the City Code, the Department Directors are appointed by the City Manager.

 As of November, 2008, 64 percent of registered voters in Lake Havasu City are Republican, 35 percent Democrat, and the remaining 1 percent Independent.

 Lake Havasu City hosted the final appreciation dinner for retiring United States Senator Barry Goldwater, the 1964 Republican Party presidential nominee, at the Nautical Inn Convention Center on October 21, 1986.